benmvp/slides/2018/reactnext/react-eco.md

   * How can you pick something if you don't yet know what you need?
   * How can you pick the right thing, if you've never used it before?
 - So I want to walk through the different libs in the React ecosystem
-  * 1/ So you can get an idea of how to prioritize what to learn
+  * 1/ Provide my opinion of which category of libs you should prioritize first
   * 2/ I'll also try to give a list of options for each category and my preference
 - For those of you who have been doing React for a while
   * Hopefully there'll be a thing or two that'll be new for you